FreakyByte/dotfiles/docs/content/DesktopEnvironment/qtile.md

 keepassxc &
 nm-applet &
 emacs --daemon &
+touchegg &
-onboard &
+setxkbmap de -variant nodeadkeys & onboard &
 ```

+Setting the keyboard layout is a workaround for a bug in Onboard that will change the layout of the on-screen keyboard while typing (cf. [here](https://www.reddit.com/r/linuxmint/comments/qonjkc/onboard_virtual_keyboard_switches_layout_while/) and [here](https://www.antixforum.com/forums/topic/onboard-does-not-work-with-azerty-keyboard/))

 The hook causes the `autostart.sh` script to be executed once at startup.